 - improve public confidence that the Partnership agencies are effectively handling ASB

 How will we achieve it?

-In order to achieve our objectives, partners will respond to nuisance and harassment quickly and effectively and will make every effort to resolve such situations at the earliest opportunity.
+To achieve our objectives, partners will respond to nuisance and harassment quickly and effectively and will make every effort to resolve such situations at the earliest opportunity.
 If we receive a report that nuisance/harassment has taken place we will:

 - make sure that all complaints are taken seriously

 - encourage those who are experiencing nuisance/harassment to play a full part in actions taken to deal with it.
-Their views will be taken into account in reaching decisions on courses of action and they will be kept informed of progress and also supported during any legal proceedings that may take place
+Their views will be taken into account in reaching decisions on courses of action and they will be kept informed of developments and also supported during any legal proceedings that may take place

 - take firm and prompt actions against perpetrators, wherever appropriate, and work with partner agencies to support victims in their homes